2-semester-programmering/2-semester-gitbook/topics/html-forms.md

 ## HTML Forms

-HTML forms is used for sending data to the server. it comes from physical forms like these:
+HTML forms is used for sending data to the server.
+It comes from physical forms like these:

 [![Physical form](html-forms.assets/physical-forms.png)](https://github.com/behu-kea/dat20-classes/blob/master/HTML Forms/assets/physical-forms.png)